Colsai/scott_data606/README.md

 In this case, we can see that the most-common work plan topic was a *medicare,payment,hospital,service...* topic, which is identified in 91 work plans.
 ![image](https://user-images.githubusercontent.com/70355052/185267021-af6ee0f7-394e-40f6-854c-e32d0a30399d.png)

-We will provide a better picture of information
+### Decision to use BERTopic on Insights
+While we tested both LDA and BERTopic models, by reviewing each model, we decide to move forward with utilizing BERTopic's insights over LDA, primarily because the topics generated by the BERTopic model are far more comparable (18 work plan topics/19 report topics), over LDA's (13/10).
+Manual review of topics generated by BERTopic additionally show BERTopic's proposed topics to appear to be unique per topic, as well.

-A full picture of the work can be seen here:
+A full picture of the work and code can be seen here:
 <table>
 <tr>
 <th> Topic Modeling Reports </th>